angular/angular-cli/docs/ng-install.md

 Done.
 ```

-You library is now successfully installed and injected into your project.
+Your library is now successfully installed and injected into your project.

 In this example we chose to inject a `Directive`.
 Specifically we chose `TestDirective` to be injected into `~/project/src/app/project.ts`.
 Upon quitting, we were given the opportunity to inject providers into our bootstrap script.
 We chose `Y(es)` and specified `~/project/src/app.ts`.
 Providers were then injected into our bootstrap script.

-However, if we don't want that the library to auto-inject anything, we can just answer `N(o)` to the first question.
+However, if you don't want to auto-inject anything, you can just answer `N(o)` to the first question.
 Example:

 ````shell